forseti-security/forseti-security/_docs/_latest/develop/dev/gcp-api.md

         return flattened_results
 ```

-## Create a FooRepositoryClient class, and define the property method for the resource that you want to interact with the GCP API
+## Create a FooRepositoryClient class, and define the property method

 1. Create a FooRepositoryClient class in foo.py.
 1. Make it inherit the `BaseRepositoryClient`.